Understanding The MTHFR Gene: How An MTHFR Mutation Could Affect Your Mental Health

 Medically reviewed by Melissa Guarnaccia, LCSW

 As technology progresses, researchers are gaining the tools and knowledge to take a closer look at the human body, down to the genome.
+The Methylenetetrahydrofolate reductase (MTHFR) enzyme is one part of the body that researchers are taking a closer look at.
 In a modern media landscape, concepts like genetic engineering and testing are entering mainstream conversations.
 Amid these discussions, it may be easy to gloss over the core definitions that allow humans to understand the present and future of mental health science.
 It can be helpful to begin with these definitions to understand concepts like a MTHFR gene.

 Want to learn more about the mind-body connection?